 The body is a complex system of pieces and parts, but the old childhood song is fairly accurate.
 The ankle bone is connected to the leg bone, and so on.
 It’s not the most scientific way to describe the body and how it works, but it gets the point across.

-TMJ pain is not unique to any specific person, but it’s serious pain for many.
-When something happens to the joint that connects those two jaw bones (the mandible and the maxilla), you’re going to experience pain that might range from minor to so serious you cannot open or close our mouth.
-Before your TMJ pain becomes severe, it’s time to understand what it means, what might be behind it, and how you can seek relief from the pain it brings.
-It’s no fun to deal with pain in your jaw, considering you use your jaw all day long to eat and speak.
+When something happens to the joint that connects those two jaw bones (the mandible and the maxilla), you’re going to experience pain that might range from minor to so serious you can’t open or close your mouth.

 What Is TMJ Pain: Signs and Symptoms

 TMJ pain can come and go, or it can stick around and make life very uncomfortable.
-TMJ pain is caused by many factors, and it might not always be the same pain someone else with the same issue faces.
+Many factors cause discomfort in this joint, and it might not always be the same pain that someone else with the same issue faces.

 It can happen because of any small trauma or situation, and it’s not always obvious what happened to cause your pain and discomfort.

 7 Ways to Lessen TMJ Pain